-Graduate Teaching Assistantships are a form of studentships which allow you to teach undergraduates as part of your degree.
+Graduate Teaching Assistantships are a form of studentships which allow you to teach undergraduates as part of your research degree.
 This not only helps improve your academic skills, but it also enables you to receive a salary whilst you’re studying.
 As well as teaching assistantships, some departments also provide opportunities for demonstrations, marking papers, and tutorial support.
 The amount you can earn through these schemes will depend on how many hours you work and what agreements you make with your supervisor or course leader.

 Working Whilst You Study – Part-time PhDs

-Some students opt for a part-time PhD as opposed to a full-time one.
+A research student may opt for a part-time PhD as opposed to a full-time one.
 Although this would double the duration of their studies, it allows them to take on a part-time job to improve their financial situation.
 For students going down this route, it would be highly beneficial to pick up a part-time role in a position related to your industry.
 This will help refine your skills and increase your employability within this career role should you choose to pursue it after your degree.